syncfusion-content/blazor-docs/blazor/diagram/annotations/interaction.md

 # Interaction in Blazor Diagram Component

 Basic interactions of selecting and resizing can be applied over an annotation.
 These interactions can be controlled by annotation and its parent node or connector.
-To learn about annotation constraints, refer to the [`Annotation Constraints`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNodeAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramNodeAnnotation_Constraints).
+To learn about annotation constraints, refer to the [Annotation Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNodeAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramNodeAnnotation_Constraints).

 ## Selecting the annotation

-Selection of annotation can be enabled by using the [`Constraints`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNodeAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramNodeAnnotation_Constraints) property of `Annotation` and setting its value to `AnnotationConstraints.Select`.
+Selection of annotation can be enabled by using the [Constraints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNodeAnnotation.html#Syncfusion_Blazor_Diagrams_DiagramNodeAnnotation_Constraints) property of `Annotation` and setting its value to `AnnotationConstraints.Select`.

 The following code snippet explains how the select constraints are enabled for annotation.